Marketing

 For example, a healthcare company may dominate organic rankings for "telehealth innovation" yet find ChatGPT referencing competitors' reports.
 The difference often comes down to data freshness and authority weighting — factors SEO alone doesn't control.

 Even if your SEO rankings remain strong, your visibility in AI-generated answers may be shrinking.
-Competitors mentioned more frequently in ChatGPT, Gemini, or Claude responses are building credibility behind the scenes — before buyers every reach your owned channels.
+Competitors mentioned more frequently in ChatGPT, Gemini, or Claude responses are building credibility behind the scenes — before buyers ever reach your owned channels.

 Three Emerging Realities for CMOs